mecaneer23/python-snake-game/README.md

 ## How to play

-WASD or arrow keys for snake movement.
-Q to quit.
+wasd or arrow keys or Vim hjkl for snake movement. q to quit.
 Any other key to pause.
 Press one of the movement keys to resume.

 ## Running the game